MaskRay/telegramircd/README.md

 The IRC server listens on 127.0.0.1:6669 (IRC) and 127.0.0.1:9003 (HTTP) by default.

-Specify `--http-host 127.1:9003` to display file links as `http://127.1:9003/photo/$id`.
+Specify `--http-url http://127.1:9003` to display document links as `http://127.1:9003/document/$id`.
-File links can be served via HTTPS with `--http-key` and `--http-cert`: `/usr/bin/telegramircd --http-key /etc/telegramircd/key.pem --http-cert /etc/telegramircd/cert.pem --http-host 127.1:9003`.
-File links will be shown as `https://127.1:9003/photo/$id`.
+File links can be served via HTTPS with `--http-key` and `--http-cert`: `telegramircd --http-key /etc/telegramircd/key.pem --http-cert /etc/telegramircd/cert.pem --http-url https://127.1:9003`.
+File links will be shown as `https://127.1:9003/document/$id`.

-If you run the server on another machine, it is recommended to set up IRC over TLS and an IRC connection password: `/usr/bin/telegramircd --http-key /etc/telegramircd/key.pem --http-cert /etc/telegramircd/cert.pem --irc-cert /path/to/irc.key --irc-key /path/to/irc.cert --irc-password yourpassword`.
+If you run the server on another machine, it is recommended to set up IRC over TLS and an IRC connection password: `telegramircd --http-key /etc/telegramircd/key.pem --http-cert /etc/telegramircd/cert.pem --irc-cert /path/to/irc.key --irc-key /path/to/irc.cert --irc-password yourpassword`.

 You can reuse the HTTPS certificate+key as IRC over TLS certificate+key.
 If you use WeeChat and find it difficult to set up a valid certificate (gnutls checks the hostname), type the following lines in WeeChat:
 ```